 Recycle Pennies on a Box for an Unexpected Gift

-This week I am co-hosting Creative Crafts – Recycled Edition with my crafty friends Laura from Me and My Inklings and Meg from Makeable Crafts.
-Featuring eight recycled craft projects each day this week from some of the most talented designers we know.
+This week I am co-hosting Creative Crafts – Recycled Edition with my crafty friends Laura from Me and My Inklings and Lindsay from Arsty Fartsy Mama.
+Featuring recycled craft projects each day this week from some of the most talented designers we know.
 Check out my tutorial, then scroll down to see all the creativity AND stop back each day this week to see what we recycle!

 This post, The Easiest Recycled Penny Gift Box, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.

 Here's what you will need to create the Easiest Recycled Penny Gift Box: